 The Bear Creek Watershed Council seeks to restore cool, clean, fishable, and swimmable streams throughout the watershed.
 We envision all people who live in the watershed working together to protect the health of the watershed while fostering a strong economy and community.

-NEXT SPEAKER at Bear Creek Watershed Council General Meeting
+NEXT SPEAKER at Bear Creek Watershed Working Group Meeting

 Medford City Hall, Lausmann Annex, Conference Room 151